12 - ELF Coredump

 ELF core [1] files provide information about the CPU state and the memory state of a program when the coredump has been generated.
 The memory state embeds a snapshot of all segments mapped in the memory space of the program.
 The CPU state contains register values when the core dump has been generated.

-Coredump files use a subset of the ELF structures to register these information.
+Coredump files use a subset of the ELF structures to store this information.
 Segments are used for the memory state of the process while ELF notes (lief.ELF.Note) are used for process metadata (pid, signal, …) Especially, the CPU state is stored in a note with a special type.

 Here is an overview of coredump layout :